Orbital Origin of Intrinsic Planar Hall Effect

 Finally, although our theory is developed for nonmagnetic materials, it also applies to magnetic systems.
-The main difference there is that regarding intrinsic transport, besides this $B$-linear intrinsic IPHE, there also exists the conventional $B$-independent intrinsic anomalous Hall effect.
-In the low-$B$-field regime, if the applied $B$ field does not affect the magnetic ordering, then the two can be readily separated by their different $B$ scaling.
+The main difference there is that regarding intrinsic transport, besides this $B$-linear IPHE, there also exists the conventional $B$-independent intrinsic anomalous Hall effect.
+In the low-field regime, where the effect of applied $B$ field on magnetic ordering can be treated perturbatively, the two can be readily separated by their different $B$ scaling.